Dumbbell Reverse Fly: Strengthen Your Rear Delts

 • Let the dumbbells hang directly below your shoulders with your palms facing each other (neutral grip).

-• Engage your core to maintain a stable position.
+• Engage your core to maintain stability.

-• Squeeze your shoulder blades together at the peak of the movement.
+• Squeeze your shoulder blades together at the top of the movement.

 • Exhale as you lift the dumbbells.

-• Inhale as you return them to the starting position.
+• Inhale as you return to the starting position.